mstevetodd/EngineDriver_Home/docs/operation/interface.rst

   See the :ref:`Display Speed Buttons? <configuration/preferences:display speed buttons?>` preference for more information on enabling these buttons.

-  See the :ref:`Speed Button Change Amount <configuration/preferences:speed button change amount>` preference for information on the abount that
+  See the :ref:`Speed Button Change Amount <configuration/preferences:speed button change amount>` preference for information on the about these buttons.

 |HR-DASHED|